fabiofortkamp/dotfiles/README.md

 This repo includes
 [my fork of the prm project](https://github.com/fabiofortkamp/prm).

-### VS Code
+### VS Code Insiders

-This repo has some VS Code workspace-specific settings that I like to use for this particular project:
+This repo has some VS Code Insiders workspace-specific settings that I like to use for this particular project:

 - Theme: Atom Dark One